Grate-Oracle-Lewot/GrateCrystal/README.md

 See: https://github.com/pret/pokecrystal/wiki/Tutorials

+- Brake on Cycling Road by holding B
 - Unused experience growth rates given to some Pokémon, and a few other rates changed
 - Clock reset procedure simplified
 - A Pokémon being shiny now indicates perfect or near-perfect DVs